kanujoa/kanujoa/README.md

 - 👋 Hi, I’m @kanujoa
-- 👀 I’m interested in web development
+- 👀 I’m interested in
-- 🌱 I’m currently learning
+- 🌱 I’m currently
-- 💞️ I’m looking to collaborate with anyone
+- 💞️ I’m looking to
 - 📫 How to reach me : youbin0105@gmail.com

 <!---